globus-gladier/gladier/docs/examples/tar_and_transfer.rst

 Tar and Transfer
 ----------------

 This example highlights the usage of the Tar and Transfer Gladier tools in a single flow.
+The tar step creates an archive of the input file, and the transfer steps transfers the archived file between Globus Endpoints.

 .. literalinclude:: tandt.py
    :language: python